Nasif-Azam/Python/README.md

 # Python
-Here I provide Python language basics to advance programs/codes.
+Here I provide Python language basics programs/codes.
 I hope you will like it.